-61 Note that as with most authorities in a federal system, exact nomenclature may vary jurisdiction by jurisdiction; however, the terms that follow are the most commonly used.
+&lt;sup>65 Note that as with most authorities in a federal system, exact nomenclature may vary jurisdiction by jurisdiction; however, the terms that follow are the most commonly used.

 Codes then group related sections together into chapters.
 Sometimes a code will also use sub-chapters if an area of law contains a sufficient level of depth for multiple classifications.
 For instance, in the United States Code, Chapter 10 of Title 18 contains all of the code sections related to federal criminalization of biological weapons.
-The individual sections in the chapter address discreet topics such as the prohibition of biological weapons or seizure of biological weapons by the government.62 Note also the inclusion of a definitions section in the chapter.63 The definitions contained therein apply to all the other sections in the chapter.
+The individual sections in the chapter address discreet topics such as the prohibition of biological weapons or seizure of biological weapons by the government.
+Note also the inclusion of a definitions section in the chapter.
+The definitions contained therein apply to all the other sections in the chapter.
 A researcher would need to find the definitions in order to apply correctly any of the other sections in the chapter.
 Luckily, a code's inherent organization makes such a discovery likely.
 Furthermore, print codes feature a table of contents at the beginning of each chapter to enable researchers to grasp quickly the organization of that particular chapter.

-CHAPTER 10-BIOLOGICAL WEA APONS

-400

-Sec. the agreement of the control of the
+Sec.

-175. Prohibitions with respect to biological weapons
+175. Prohibitions with respect to biological weapons.

-Requests for military assistance to enforce
+175a.
+Requests for military assistance to enforce prohibition in certai emergencies.

-intermergencies.

 175b.
-Select agents; certain other agents.1
+Select agents; certain other agents.

 175c.
 Variola virus.

 176. Seizure, forfeiture, and destruction.

-Injunctions.
+177. Injunctions.

-178. Definitions. n original.
-Does not conform to section catchline.
+178. Definitions.

-1 So in original.
-Does not conform to section catchline.

-[8] [1] [1] [4] [4] [4] [4] [4] [4] [4] [4] [4] [4